park-early/MetroFinder/README.md

 - As a user I want to be able to view details about an individual station (name, line, transfers, adjacent stations)
 - As a user I want to be able to view details about a line (number of stations, terminal stations, intersecting lines)
-- As a user I want to be able to make a route from a start point and a destination
+- As a user I want to be able to manually make a route from a start point and a destination
-- As a user I want to be able to save and add routes to a list of planned routes
+- As a user I want to be able to save and add routes to a list of planned routes and completed routes
+- As a user I want to be able to track interesting info based on my completed routes